-Table 13-38 shows the total value for the 2014 to 2015 and 2015 to 2016 planning periods of FTRs with positive and negative target allocations.
+Table 13-24 shows the total value for the 2014 to 2015 and 2015 to 2016 planning periods of FTRs with positive and negative target allocations.
 The Net Positive Target Allocation column shows the value of all portfolios with an hourly net positive value after negative target allocation FTRs are netted against positive target allocation FTRs.
 The Net Negative Target Allocation column shows the value of all portfolios with an hourly net negative value after negative target allocation FTRs are netted against positive target allocation FTRs.
-The the per FTR negative target allocation by the per FTR positive target allocations.
-The total revenue available to fund the holders of positive target allocation FTRs is calculated by adding any negative target allocations to the congestion credits for that month.
+The Per FTR Positive Allocation column shows the total value of the hourly positive target allocation FTRs without netting.
+The Per Negative Allocation column shows the total value of the hourly negative target allocation FTRs without netting.